neurostuff/neurosynth-compose-python-sdk/docs/apis/tags/ComposeApi.md

     host = "http://localhost:81/api"
 )

-# The client must configure the authentication and authorization parameters
-# in accordance with the API server security policy.
-# Examples for each auth method are provided below, use the example that
-# satisfies your auth use case.

-# Configure Bearer authorization: JSON-Web-Token
-configuration = neurosynth_compose_sdk.Configuration(
-    access_token = 'YOUR_BEARER_TOKEN'
-)

-# Configure API key authorization: upload_key
-configuration.api_key['upload_key'] = 'YOUR_API_KEY'

-# Uncomment below to setup prefix (e.g. Bearer) for API key, if needed
-# configuration.api_key_prefix['upload_key'] = 'Bearer'
 # Enter a context with an instance of the API client
 with neurosynth_compose_sdk.ApiClient(configuration) as api_client:
     # Create an instance of the API class